GitHub: mitz17/get-chrome-driver

 python main.py --no-validate

-Import It Into a Selenium Script
+Use It Directly in a Selenium Script

 from get_chrome_driver.core import GetChromeDriver